Chart Color Schemes

 The latest Census data sees Pioneer Valley placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Pioneer Valley's cultural diversity was found to be below average, with 85.6% of its population being citizens, 93.4% born in Australia, and 98.3% speaking English only at home.
-Christianity is the main religion in Pioneer Valley, comprising 55.0% of people, compared to 56.8% across Rest of Qld.
-The top three ancestry groups are Australian (34.8%), English (28.7%), and Irish (7.8%).
+Pioneer Valley's cultural diversity was found to be below average, with 85.6% of its population being Australian citizens, 93.4% born in Australia, and 98.3% speaking English only at home.
+The dominant religion in Pioneer Valley is Christianity, comprising 55.0% of the population, compared to 56.8% across Rest of Qld.
+In terms of ancestry, the top three groups are Australian (34.8%), English (28.7%), and Irish (7.8%).

 Frequently Asked Questions - Diversity